Non-invertible duality defect and non-commutative fusion algebra: Example in two dimensions: bosonic torus CFT

 However, as it is, the fusion algebra is not closed, which can be seen from the direct calculation of $\CD_{s_1}\times \CD_{s_2}$;

 To our best effort, we cannot write the above result in a closed form by using the known topological defects.
 Hence, further modification for the duality defect is needed to close the fusion algebra.
-After some trial and error, we find out that the following combination works well for the closure of the fusion algebra;
+After some trial and error, we find out that the following combination works well for the closure of the fusion algebra;\footnote{We note that orientation-reversed dressed duality defect $\BarhatDuality{s_1,s_2}(M)\equiv\hatDuality{s_1,s_2}(\overline{M})$ can be expressed in terms of the dressed duality defect $\widehat{\CD}_{s_1 , s_2}$ as follows; }

-and we arrive at the following conclusion; \begin{shaded} \textbf{\mylabel{result}{Non-commutative fusion algebra at the irrational CFT point}.} Non-invertible symmetry constructed from the half-space gauging of $(\BZ_{2N'}^{[0]})_{\text{diag}}$ becomes emergent at the {\it irrational} CFT point.
-The fusion algebra is {\it non-commutative} and given by;
+and we arrive at the following conclusion; \begin{shaded} \textbf{\mylabel{result}{Non-commutative fusion subalgebra at the irrational CFT point}.} Non-invertible symmetry constructed from the half-space gauging of $(\BZ_{2N'}^{[0]})_{\text{diag}}$ becomes emergent at the {\it irrational} CFT point.
+The fusion algebra is {\it non-commutative} and {\it infinitely} generated.
+We find out the closed fusion subalgebra;

 where $\widehat{\CC}_{s_1,s_2}$ is the projection operator associated with $(\BZ_{2N'}^{[0]})_{\text{diag}}$ shift symmetry, dressed with the $\BZ_{2N'}^{[0]}$ winding symmetry generator;

 \end{shaded}

 We can easily check that the above fusion algebra satisfies the associativity condition.
 For instance, the fusion rule $(\hatDuality{s_1,s_2}\times \hatDuality{s_3,s_4})\times \hatDuality{s_5, s_6}$ becomes as follows;